sampsyo/home/_drafts/opengl.md

 ## Stringly Typed Binding Boilerplate

-This is all extremely verbose, but it's the moral equivalent of writing `set("variable", value)` instead of `let variable = value`.
+Even this simplified PseudoGL is extremely verbose, but it's the moral equivalent of writing `set("variable", value)` instead of `let variable = value`.

 ```c
 // Location for a scalar variable.